reowst/sdk/FAQ.md

 ## Can I use Network Next to accelerate my WebRTC game?

 Not yet.
 We are actively investigating this as an option.
 Please talk to us so we can understand your use case sales@networknext.com

-## What about Network Neutrality?

-We care deeply about Network Neutrality and have designed our marketplace to be as neutral as possible.

-In addition, suppliers cannot identify buyers and therefore act in an anti-competitive manner against buyers.

-We think Network Next is a way to boost network p

-## Do players have to pay to use Netowrk Next?